UST-QuAntiL/QuantME-UseCases/2025-icsca/README.md

-# ICSCA 2025 Prototype

-This use case folder comprises the following data:

-# Case Study
+# ICSCA 2025 Case Study

 Building quantum applications requires deep knowledge of quantum computing and software engineering.
 Hence, an abstraction layer reducing the complexity for non-experts is required.